Fonta1n3/FullyNoded/Docs/Lightning.md

 ### Security
 You should take advanatge of Tor V3 auth by exporting the V3 authentication key from Fully Noded > Settings > Security Center > Tor V3 Authentication and add the pubkey to your lightning-rpc `HiddenServiceDir` authorized_clients.

 You should disable allowing any incoming connections to the lightning-rpc port and only allow `localhost` to access it.
-Following these suggestions will go a very long way in ensureing your remote connection to your lightning node is highly secure.
+Following these suggestions will go a very long way in ensuring your remote connection to your lightning node is secure.

 ### Step by step